edhoi/MagicBox-Server/README.md

      - [ ] Create Startup script to trigger light GUI/browser
      - [ ] Screen Alignment Adjustment and positioning
        - TBD
-     - [ ] Handle Screensaver/lockout
+     - [x] Handle Screensaver/lockout
      - [ ] Do we need to handle burn in?
      - [ ] Integrate websocket package to handle server/client ping
-     - [ ] Websocket trigger for client to reload
+     - [ ] Websocket trigger for client to reload (or do data mutation on websocket trigger)
         ```jsx
         import { useRouter } from 'next/router';